ipfs-inactive/website/content/pages/docs/commands.md

   ipfs swarm peers - List peers with open connections.

 SYNOPSIS
-  ipfs swarm peers [--verbose | -v]
+  ipfs swarm peers [--verbose | -v] [--streams] [--latency]

 OPTIONS

-  -v, --verbose bool - Also display latency along with peer information in the following form: <peer address> <latency>.
+  -v,      --verbose bool - display all extra information.
+  --streams          bool - Also list information about open streams for each peer.
+  --latency          bool - Also list information about latency to each peer.

 DESCRIPTION